Universal Analytics Will Officially Stop Collecting Data in 2023

 - There are more ways to utilize Google’s machine learning capabilities.

 - Features exist and others will continue to be added that enable you to run more insightful and advanced analyses in GA4 than what was possible in UA.

-This is a great opportunity for organizations to ask themselves if their current Google Analytics implementation is giving them everything they need and to rebuild it stronger than ever before.
+"GA4 is an opportunity for organizations to ask themselves if their current Analytics is giving them everything they need and to rebuild it stronger than ever before."